The 2020 3MT has been Canceled.

-Master’s and doctoral students have three minutes to present a compelling oration on their thesis or dissertation topic and its significance.
-3MT™ is not an exercise in trivializing or ‘dumbing-down’ research but forces students to consolidate their ideas and crystalize their research discoveries.
+Master’s and Doctoral students have three minutes to present a compelling oration on their thesis or dissertation topic and its significance.
+3MT™ is not an exercise in trivializing or ‘dumbing-down’ research but forces students to consolidate their ideas and crystallize their research discoveries.

 Registration and Dates

-- Register by downloading the KSU 3MT™ Registration Form, completing the form, and emailing it to David Baugher at firstname.lastname@example.org.
+- Register by downloading the KSU 3MT™ Registration Form, completing the form, and emailing it to Nikki Palamiotis at firstname.lastname@example.org.

 - Students that have already graduated are not eligible.

-- Students should have key results in their presentation, in other words your thesis or dissertation should be mostly complete.
+- Students should have key results in their presentation; thesis or dissertation should be mostly complete.

 - A single static Power Point slide is permitted (no slide transitions, animations or 'movement' of any description)

 - No additional electronic media (e.g. sound and video files) are permitted